gioblu/PJON/src/strategies/EthernetTCP/README.md

 ### Single socket
 In the standard mode, each device will listen for incoming socket connections on one port while creating outgoing connections to other devices for outgoing packets.
 So there is one connection in each direction, allowing packets to be sent in parallel in different directions, as far as that goes with single-threaded programs.
 Establishing sockets in both directions requires both devices to have fixed IP addresses, and if there are firewalls in between, there must be openings or port-forwarding in both directions.

 To simplify traffic crossing firewalls, the use of a single-socket configuration, calling `link.single_socket(true)` is available.
 It makes one device create a connection to another device with a fixed IP and a firewall opening / port forwarding.
-Packets can be send in both directions on this single socket, even if one device has dynamic IP address and no incoming firewall openings.
+Packets can be sent in both directions on this single socket, even if one device has dynamic IP address and no incoming firewall openings.

 A use case for this is having a master device, and a slave device in a different location that connect to the master to send or receive packets.
 Only the master needs a fixed IP address and one firewall opening / port forwarding.